cereal-hecker/Achilles/README.md

 # Achilles
 A book exchange service. — [Click to view website](https://cereal-hecker.github.io/Achilles/)

+### Ranked in top 15 at the Data Science'22 Hackathon
 ## About

 A book exchange service.
 User can upload their books and browse through a tinder-like interface (wrt genre) and like/hate the books.
 If it's a match, contact info will be mailed to both of them.